 Champions of the circular economy, we strive to identify brands that align with our mission of preventing office furniture ending up in landfill and protecting scarce resources.
 Reducing their impact on the environment these brands design for longevity, use recycled and recyclable materials and minimise waste in the productions process.

 As an independent workspace furniture consultancy, Bureau is free to work with the world’s best and most responsible furniture designers and manufacturers.
-At our pop-up furniture gallery at Clerkenwell Open, we showcased sustainable commercial furniture from forward-thinking, eco-friendly manufacturers, not currently represented in the area.
+At our pop-up furniture gallery at Clerkenwell Open, we showcased sustainable furniture solutions from forward-thinking, eco-friendly manufacturers, not currently represented in the area.

 Find out how these brands are designing and producing environmentally sustainable furniture:-